sohaibqasem/linux-create-cxx-project/README.md

    * Move header files to include dir
    * Move xxx.so file to libs dir

-### To create library
+### To create a library
   ```
   npm run create-lib <lib-name> <lib-type>
   ```
        * lib types
           - st >> static
           - dy >> shared
-   - To build the library run
+   - to build the library run
      ```
      npm run build-lib <lib-name>
      ```
-   - To build the library and link it run
+   - to build the library and link it run
      ```
      npm run build-lib <lib-name> <app-name>
      ```